-An unusual artist with an unconventional résumé, pianist Nicolas Horvath began his music studies at the Académie de Musique Prince Rainier III de Monaco.
-Aged 16, he caught the attention of the American conductor Lawrence Foster who helped him to secure a three-year scholarship from the Princess Grace Foundation in order to further his studies.
-His mentors include a number of distinguished international pianists, including Bruno Leonardo Gelber, Gérard Frémy, Eric Heidsieck, Gabriel Tacchino, Nelson Delle-Vigne, Philippe Entremont, Oxana Yablonskaya and Liszt specialist Leslie Howard.
-(It was Howard who invited him to perform for the Liszt Society in the United Kingdom, helping to lay the foundations for Horvath’s current recognition as a leading interpreter of Liszt’s music.)
-He is the holder of a number of awards, including first prize of the Scriabin and the Luigi Nono International Competitions.
+Nicolas Horvath is an unusual artist with an unconventional résumé.
+He began his music studies at the Académie de Musique Prince Rainier III de Monaco, and at the age 16, he caught the attention of the American conductor Lawrence Foster who helped him to secure a three-year scholarship from the Princess Grace Foundation in order to further his studies.
+His mentors include a number of distinguished international pianists, including Bruno Leonardo Gelber, Gérard Frémy, Eric Heidsieck, Gabriel Tacchino, Nelson Delle-Vigne, Philippe Entremont, Oxana Yablonskaya and Liszt specialist Leslie Howard who helped to lay the foundations for Horvath’s current recognition as a leading interpreter of Liszt’s music.
+He is the holder of a number of awards, including First Prize of the Scriabin and the Luigi Nono International Competitions.

 Known for his boundary-less musical explorations, Horvath is an enthusiastic promoter of contemporary music.
 He has commissioned numerous works and collaborated with leading contemporary composers from around the world, including Régis Campo, Mamoru Fujieda, Jaan Rääts, Alvin Curran and Valentin Silvestrov—and has rediscovered forgotten or neglected composers such as Champion de Chambonnières, Jacquet de la Guerre, de Montgeroult, Kalkbrenner, K.A.
 Hermann, to name but a few.